battery-staple/KMeasure/README.md

 (See [here](https://en.wikipedia.org/wiki/Dimensional_analysis) for a more complete explanation of dimensions.)

-The vast majority of useful units can be represented with only the first three, so KMeasure only supports combinations of mass, length, and time for now.
+The vast majority of useful units can be represented with only the first four, so KMeasure only supports combinations of mass, length, time, and current for now.

 ### `Dimension` Declarations
 Thus, `Dimension` takes three type parameters: